 Josef Tucek is a Czech journalist covering mainly scientific activities and discoveries, inventions, medical research or environmental issues.
 He is based in Prague, Czech Republic.

-Currently he is a health and science editor of the Czech daily Lidove noviny.
+In 2016–2020, he was a health and science editor of the Czech daily Lidove noviny.

 In 2004, Tucek was awarded the Czech Brain prize in a national project oriented to support Czech science and technology development.